nymtech/nym/documentation/operators/src/nodes/network-requester-setup.md

 ## Network Requester Whitelist

-If you have access to a server, you can run the Network requester, which allows Nym users to send outbound requests from their local machine through the mixnet to a server, which then makes the request on their behalf, shielding them (and their metadata) from clearnet, untrusted and unknown infrastructure, such as email or message client servers.
+If you have access to a server, you can run the Network requester, which allows Nym users to send outbound requests from their local machine through the Mixnet to a server, which then makes the request on their behalf, shielding them (and their metadata) from clearnet, untrusted and unknown infrastructure, such as email or message client servers.

 By default the network requester is **not** an open proxy (although it can be used as one).
 It uses a file called `allowed.list` (located in `~/.nym/service-providers/network-requester/<NETWORK-REQUESTER-ID>/`) as a whitelist for outbound requests.